TiagoOlivoto/metan/README.md

 ggplot2-based graphics are easily obtained in metan package.
 For example, the well-known AMMI2 biplot may be obtained as follows.
-Please, note that since `WAAS.AMMI()` function allows analyzing multiple variables at the same time, e.g., resp = c(v1, v2, …), the output `model` is a list, in this case with one element, GY.
+Please, note that since `waas()` function allows analyzing multiple variables at the same time, e.g., resp = c(v1, v2, …), the output `model` is a list, in this case with one element, GY.

 ``` r
 library(cowplot)